OFICIAL

 The Squadron operational level has improved due to intense training carried out before its first international air exercise participation: Cruzex III, the largest ever held in South America, hosted by the Brazilian AF (FAB – Força Aérea Brasileira) during September 2006, when three A-58 deployed to Anápolis (Goiás State) Brazil.

 The experiences obtained overseas are tangible at home as CRUZEX style “Pack” strike missions are flown alongside armed Pilatus PC-7U from the EVA and FAU A-37B jets (the latter, also present on Cruzex).
 Avoid and escape Air Combat Manoeuvring (ACM) is also trained with the Dragonfly.
-Pilots from both squadrons – very diplomatically- state that the encounters turn neutral with no clear winner.
+Pilots from both squadrons – very diplomatically – state that the encounters turn neutral with no clear winner.
 The A-58 with a tighter turning radius, seeks maneuvering on the horizontal and the faster A-37B tends to climb, operating on a vertical plane and dive into the Pucara’s “six”.
-Air- to-air (AA) gunnery was first carried out during 2000 whilst EA1 pilots deployed with Pucaras of the Argentine AF Grupo 3, to Mar del Plata, Buenos Aires Province.
+Air- to-air (AA) gunnery was first carried out on the year 2000, whilst EA1 pilots deployed with Pucaras of the Argentine AF Grupo 3, to Mar del Plata, Buenos Aires Province.

 INTERCEPTIONS

-Further to the CRUZEX deployment the EA1 regularly conducts air interception exercises with Argentina (RIO) and Brazil (URUBRA) when each nation’s aircraft intercepts, identifies and hands over “illegal” flights over their territory and escorts and advises its neighboring air force to escort and/or take relevant action.
+Further to the CRUZEX deployment the EA1 regularly conducts air interception exercises with Argentina (named RIO) and Brazil (URUBRA) when each nation’s aircraft intercepts, identifies and hands over “illegal” flights over their territory and escorts and advises its neighboring air force to escort and/or take relevant action.

 Pilots and ground crew on a “Two minute alert” in Durazno.
 The exercise was carried out during October 2006 in preparation for the Iberoamerican Leaders Summit, held in Montevideo, capital of Uruguay.
 (Copyright Ernesto blanco Calcagno/airpressman.com)